bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 </div>

 6. Specify `DB_TYPE`:
-* If using Firebase, enter your Firebase config keys.
+* If using Firebase, enter your project's Firebase config keys.
 For information on how to set up Cloud Firestore, see [Firebase quick start](https://firebase.google.com/docs/firestore/quickstart).
-* If using MySQL, enter your MySQL database config keys (host, database, user/pass and optionally port).
+* If using MySQL, enter your project's MySQL database config keys (host, database, user/pass and optionally port).
 * If using Heroku with ClearDB, the database should create the necessary Config Var, namely, `CLEARDB_DATABASE_URL`.

 ## Start dev environment

-In a separate terminal from `ngrok`, start your dev environment.
+In a separate terminal from `ngrok`, start the app's dev environment.

 ```shell
 npm run dev